edibotopic/edibotopic-website/content/wiki/spatial-programming.md

 — or *iconic* — programming highlights the distinction of there being a salient resemblance between input and output.
-These icons could be depicted as characters in a text editor or as draggable pictures on an interactive canvas, as long as they are similar to the what they generate.
+These icons could be depicted as characters in a text editor or as draggable pictures on an interactive canvas, as long as they are similar to what they generate.

 # Reference